manywho/docs-api/docs/info/description.md

 Before you can start using the API, you will need to create a Boomi Flow account.

+## Making a request to the API

+API endpoint requests should be appended to the Boomi Flow API Host at:

+- flow.boomi.com

+For example:

+GET **<span>ht</span>tps://flow.boomi.com**/api/draw/1/flow

 > **NOTE:**  The <a href="http://help.boomi.com/csh?context=GUID-95ad682d-ce04-494a-9235-e113a89406bc" target="_blank">API tool</a> in Boomi Flow allows you to automatically authorize and interact with the API within the Boomi Flow application.

 # Authentication